julz08/recipe-generator-agentic-system/README.md

 To use this, you first need to set up your Agno PLayground.
 You can do this by inputting "ag setup" in your terminal.
 Afterwards, you can access the workflow in Agno's PLayground.
 Once you have that set up, you can start interacting with our agents!

 1. Enter your image path.
 Due to Agno's Playground only accepting textual input, you must submit an online image.
-To do this, copy its image address and paste that into the user input box.
+To do this, copy its image address and paste that into the user input box. ex. "https://mites.mit.edu/files/2025/05/MitesLogo.png" (must have the quotes)
-2. Once the model returned the ingredients detected, you can now input different ingredients that were missed or mistakenly identified.
+3. Once the model returned the ingredients detected, you can now input different ingredients that were missed or mistakenly identified.
 Follow the instructions given by the model to change your ingredients list.
-3. Once you've finished your list, tell the model that you've completed your list of ingredients and now you can generate a couple of recipes to optimize ingredients in your fridge!
+4. Once you've finished your list, tell the model that you've completed your list of ingredients and now you can generate a couple of recipes to optimize ingredients in your fridge!